-If brain problems cause trouble at work, talk with your doctor to try and pinpoint what’s causing your brain fog and what can be done about it.
-This is especially important for people with chemo brain that lasts more than a year and keeps causing trouble in their daily lives.
+If brain problems cause trouble at work or school, or interfere with your usual activities, talk with your doctor to try and pinpoint what’s causing your brain fog and what can be done about it.
+This is especially important for people with chemo brain that lasts longer than the treatment period and keeps causing trouble in their daily lives.

 You may need to visit a larger hospital or cancer care center to find experts on testing brain function, including chemo brain.
 Ask if you can get a referral to one of these specialists who can help you learn the scope of your problem and work with you on ways to manage it.
 You’ll want to find out what your insurance will cover before you start.

 These are just some of the questions you may want to ask your doctor: